 - Embers CANNOT be placed directly over ports.
-Care should be taken not to cover the lighting trail of ports (from back to front). - Place dime-size pieces of Glowing Embers® just in front of the port trail, but not on or in between the ports (see Figure 14.1).
-Care should be taken so that the ports are not covered.
-Failure to follow this procedure will likely cause lighting and sooting problems.

-- Place Mystic Embers on areas of base refractory away from port holes.
-Use this material to give the appliance a realistic ash bed. - Save the remaining ember materials for use during appliance servicing.
+See Figure 14.4 for the only exception to this guideline.
+Care should be taken not to cover the lighting trail of ports (from back to front). - When placing Glowing Embers® onto the burner care should be taken so that the ports are not covered.
+Place the dime-size ember pieces near the port holes in the burner top (see Figure 14.3).
+Failure to follow this procedure will likely cause lighting and sooting problems. - Some of the small port holes should be covered with ember material.
+See Figure 14.4 for detail. - Save the remaining ember materials for use during appliance servicing.
 The embers provided should be enough for 3 to 5 applications.